-When Tibetans refer to 'Tibet' they are talking about the entity comprising the three provinces of U-Tsang, Kham and Amdo.
-The two Tibetan provinces of Kham and Amdo are now largely incorporated into the Chinese provinces of Qinghai and Sichuan (upper/right regions in brown on the map).
-Tibet's traditional territory now accounts for one quarter of the landmass of today's People's Republic of China.
+When Tibetans refer to ‘Tibet’ they are talking about the entity comprising the three provinces of U-Tsang, Kham and Amdo.
+The two Tibetan provinces of Kham and Amdo are now largely incorporated into the Chinese provinces of Qinghai and Sichuan (upper/right regions in brown on the map below).
+Tibet’s traditional territory now accounts for one quarter of the landmass of today’s People’s Republic of China.

-When China talks about 'Tibet', they are referring only to the Tibet Autonomous Region (TAR), an administrative region created in 1965.
-The TAR (lower/left regions in the map below) comprises less than half the total Tibetan lands and contains only a third of the total Tibetan population.
+When China talks about ‘Tibet’, they are referring only to the Tibet Autonomous Region (TAR), an administrative region created in 1965.
+The TAR (lower/left regions in brown in the map below) comprises less than half the total Tibetan lands and contains only a third of the total Tibetan population.

 China occupied Tibet in 1949/50.
 For an overview of the impact of China’s policies on Tibet – on the human rights situation and on everyday life for Tibetans in Tibet – over the last 60 years, please visit the Network’s website: www.chinasfailedtibetpolicies.org

 Tibet’s traditional three provinces are shown along with other regional names.
 Following centuries of isolation, many Tibetans may think of themselves as Khampas or Amdowas before they refer to themselves as Tibetans (not unlike, say, people from Texas).
 However they will invariably consider themselves Tibetans and not Chinese, in spite of half a century of intensive Chinese efforts to erase the notion of a separate Tibetan identity.

 Land Size: The total size of Tibet (all three traditional provinces) is 2.5 million square kilometres (or 965,000 square miles).
 The TAR, consisting of U-Tsang and a small portion of Kham, is 1.2 million square kilometres in size.
 More than half the landmass of Tibet lies outside of the TAR.